rweddell/CustomerServiceBot/cs-wordvectors/README.md

 ## How to use this code
 ### Using command line
-NOTE: The approach is not recommended without access to a GPU Copy the repo to your environment.
+NOTE: The approach is not recommended without access to a GPU.
+Copy the repo to your environment.
 Install the requirements.txt file.
+Change the working directory to cs-wordvectors
 Run the train.py script to train a new model with a given dataset.
-Change the working directory to cs-wordvectors
+    This will create a subfolder called /run/ where the trained model will be saved.
 Run interact.py to chat with the model.
 ```
 git clone https://github.com/rweddell/CustomerServiceBot-RW